 Parameters: TemplatesS3Bucket: Type: String Description: S3 Bucket with the components templates InstallationName: Type: String Description: Unique DNS stack installation name RuntimeEnvironment: Type: String Description: The runtime environment config tag Default: dev Route53ZoneDomain: Type: String Description: Route53 zone domain that represents the environment

 The Seed will automatically create an S3 bucket for operating the deployment.
 The name of the bucket is derived from the installation name and project name from

 Makefile.particulars.
 The name of the bucket will be passed down to every Cloudformation template in your deployment as

-RUNTIME_ENVIRONMENT=dev clause in the deployment directive points to the configuration file
+-e dev parameter in the deployment directive above points to the configuration file

 dev.yaml located under the